-Onecall24 Limited is committed to providing a caring, friendly and safe environment for all of its workers, ensuring that they are treated with dignity and respect so they can work in a relaxed and secure atmosphere.
-Bullying of any kind is unacceptable and, if bullying does occur, all incidents will be dealt with promptly and effectively.
+One Call 24 Limited (OneCall24) is committed to providing a caring, friendly and safe environment for all of its workers, ensuring that they are treated with dignity and respect so they can work in a relaxed and secure atmosphere.
+Bullying or harassment of any kind is unacceptable and, if it occurs, all incidents will be dealt with promptly and effectively.
+In line with the Worker Protection Act 2023, OneCall24 also recognises its proactive duty to take reasonable steps to prevent sexual harassment in the workplace.